Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/hidden-preferences.markdown

 NetNewsWire has very few preferences – only what’s strictly necessary.

-Occasionally we implement preferences for one or a few users.
-The features are often esoteric so they’re not included in the Preferences window.
-Instead they’re set using the `defaults` command, performed in Terminal.
+We may occasionally implement esoteric features.
+In those cases, rather than overloading the Preferences window with options most people won’t use, we make them *hidden* or *expert* preferences.
+They can only be changed by hand, using a Terminal command.

-**Before you begin, please note:**
+If you use any of these, **please note**:

-- You should quit NetNewsWire before running these commands
+- These commands are run using the Terminal app
-- These commands are run using the Terminal app (or suitable replacement)
+- You should quit NetNewsWire before running a `defaults` command
-- After pasting the `defaults` command into the Terminal window and pressing return, you will receive no feedback; restart NetNewsWire to see the changes made
+- After pasting the `defaults` command into the Terminal window and pressing return, you will receive no feedback – open NetNewsWire to see the changes

 Hide unread badge in Dock
 -------------------------

 If you’re using NetNewsWire 5.0.1 or newer, you can [change the Dock bage setting](customizing) in NetNewsWire’s Preferences window.
-This was a hidden preference in 5.0, but now it’s visible, and so the use of a `defaults` command is no longer necessary.
+This was a hidden preference in 5.0, but now it’s visible,  so the use of a `defaults` command is no longer necessary.

 Use a traditional window title bar
 ----------------------------------

-You can choose to use an expanded title bar which displays *NetNewsWire*.
-(This preference also enables the “Text and Icon” option for toolbar buttons.)
+You can use the traditional-style title bar which displays the title bar and toolbar separately.
+This also enables the “Icon and Text” option for toolbar buttons.
 Enter this command:

 	defaults write com.ranchero.NetNewsWire-Evergreen KafasisTitleMode -bool YES

-To use the typical combined title bar and toolbar appearance, enter:
+To restore the default, modern-style combined title bar and toolbar appearance, enter:

 	defaults write com.ranchero.NetNewsWire-Evergreen KafasisTitleMode -bool NO